Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 GH secretion peaks during deep sleep, and all three peptides can enhance this natural rhythm when dosed in the evening.

 Ipamorelin's 2-hour half-life provides a slightly longer GH pulse, still well within the physiological window.
 Evening injection before bed is the standard protocol.
-The GH pulse aligns with early deep sleep stages and clears before morning.
+The GH pulse aligns with early deep sleep and clears before morning.

 Head-to-Head: Anti-Aging and Longevity

-For long-term anti-aging use, pituitary preservation matters.
+For long-term use, pituitary preservation is the key variable.
 You want a compound that supports your body's GH machinery rather than overriding it.

 Anti-Aging FactorSermorelinIpamorelinTesamorelin

-Pituitary preservationBest (stimulates hGH mRNA)Good (different receptor)Moderate (daily 2 mg stimulus)
+Pituitary preservationBest (stimulates hGH mRNA)Good (different receptor)Moderate

-Desensitization riskLow (short half-life)Low (different pathway)Low-Moderate
+Desensitization riskLow (short half-life, pulsatile)Low (separate pathway)Low-Moderate

-Natural GH patternMost naturalPulsatile (2h clearance)Pulsatile (38 min clearance)
+Natural GH patternMost natural (10-20 min)Pulsatile (2h clearance)Pulsatile (38 min clearance)

 Head-to-Head: Bodybuilding and Recovery

-For muscle recovery and body composition in the context of training, the ipamorelin plus CJC-1295 stack is the most widely used protocol.
+For muscle recovery and body composition in the context of training, the ipamorelin plus CJC-1295 stack is the most widely used clinical protocol.

 Side Effects Compared